JarandAuth/auth-api/README.md

 # How to

-1. Use the scripts in the scripts-folder to run the application with a Postgres database:
+1. Use the scripts in the scripts-folder to "dockerize" the application with a Postgres database:

 ```bash
 bash scripts/postgres.sh